KilgallonJ/FileMover/README.md

 Simply double-click the FileMover.jar file to run it.
 While the app is running, you can reload the configuration by pressing F5 - this will reread the configuration.json file found in `%USER_HOME%/FileMover/` and refresh the UI accordingly without the need to restart the app.

+### Compatibility

+FileMover aims to be platform-independent, so it _should_ work on all platforms.
+It has been tested and verified on the following:
+ - Windows 7
+ - Windows 10

 #### About the Author

 I'm a Software Delivery Lead and Java Developer at MHR, based in Nottingham, England.
 I've been a professional developer since early 2012.